-As part of our commitment to keeping The Promise, we developed key question 7 for care homes for children and young people and school care accommodation (special residential schools).
+As part of our commitment to keeping The Promise, we developed key question 7 for mainstream boarding schools and school hostels.
 Key question 7 is designed to:

-- Produce a proportionate regulatory footprint, affording services space to focus on development. - Prioritise the quality of relationships experienced by children, not the process surrounding their care. - Support engagement with more children and young people, through visiting more services.
+- produce a proportionate regulatory footprint, affording services space to focus on development. - prioritise the quality of relationships experienced by children, not the process surrounding their care. - support engagement with more children and young people, through visiting more services.
 In our discussions with young people about this revised approach, this was deemed to be particularly important to them.